Where to Stay in Savannah, GA — Why the South Historic District Wins

 Both the North and South Historic Districts are part of what visitors love about Savannah — beautiful squares, tree-lined streets, and historic landmarks.
 But where you stay does shape your experience.

 The North: Closer to River Street and City Market.
-Livelier, louder, and often more crowded — especially at night with bars, nightlife, and high-rise hotels.
+Livelier, louder, and often more crowded — especially at night with bars, rooftop lounges, and large hotel crowds.
+It’s great for nightlife, but not always ideal for that quaint atmosphere people associate with Savannah.

 5 Reasons Our Guests Choose the South Historic District